Fed proposes two-phase roll out of GE Capital regulations

-WASHINGTON The Federal Reserve on Monday issued a final plan to apply new regulations to General Electric Capital Corp.
-(GEB.N), agreeing to apply its rules in two phases as the company sells off parts of its sprawling business.
+WASHINGTON, July 20 The Federal Reserve on Monday issued a final plan to apply new regulations to General Electric Capital Corp., agreeing to apply its rules in two phases as the company sells off parts of its sprawling business.

 GE announced in April that it was going to sell most of GE Capital and has said it would apply to have its so called non-bank "SIFI" designation removed.